prosimcorp/monitoring-stack/README.md

 ```

 ## Description

 Monitoring stack to deploy things needed to watch metrics, logs and traces and see them in a graphical dashboard.
 Reliable and automated.

 ## Motivation

-We need reliability on monitoring, and some tools must be configured to work together.
-When a new cluster is created,
+As SREs, we need reliability on the operators we use, and some tools must be configured to work together.
-it needs a whole monitoring stack deployed.
+When a new cluster is created, it needs a whole tooling stack deployed.

-One of the problem we detected is about SREs finding some bug on its cluster's monitoring.
-The procedure this case would
+One of the problem we detected in te past is about SREs finding some bug on their clusters' tooling.
+The procedure this
-be to upgrade the template of the cluster and then apply the changes to all the clusters, spending a lot of time of
+case would be to fix it and upgrade the cluster, then apply the changes to the rest of the clusters, spending a lot of
-different people to do the task, which is basically replicating the changes.
-Because of this, the SRE chapter decided to
+time of different people to do the task, which is basically replicating the changes.
+Because of this, we decided to
-provide a monitoring stack, well tested and integrated where all the members can collaborate once and rise the improvements
+provide a tooling stack, well tested and integrated where everyone can collaborate once and rise the improvements
 easier.

 ## What you should expect

 This stack will be made on top of well tested tools, such as Prometheus, Loki, FluentBit, Grafana and so on.
 This is
 done this way due to monitoring must be as reliable as possible.